sneakaway-studio/tally-tracker-explorer/README.md

 - [x] Change project to URP (Universal Render Pipeline)
 - [x] Setup [2D renderer and lights](https://www.youtube.com/watch?v=nkgGyO9VG54&t=53s&ab_channel=Brackeys)
 - [x] Point lights on GameObjects
-- [ ] Light emitters on player trails @jdietrick should we keep?
+- [x] Light emitters on player trails
 - [x] Environmental lighting @jdietrick are we happy?
 - [ ] Changes to lighting depending on time of day @jdietrick we need a visualization of this
 - [ ] Add Fog @jdietrick should we do this?